For young entrepreneurs, raising money to finance a startup is not easy. So, how do you finance your dream business in a bad global economy?

 #4).
 Friends / family / investors / crowdfunding

-You can also look for outside investor through such avenues as crowdfunding.
-This is particularly a common and popular trend amongst the entrepreneurs.
+You can also look for outside investors through such avenues as crowdfunding.
+This is particularly a common and popular trend among entrepreneurs.
 Crowdfunding can help fund your business idea, big or small.

-There are lots of crowdfunding platforms through which you can be able to get your business idea bankrolled.
-Most of these innovative funding platforms helps project owners’ ideas become realities.
+There are some really good crowdfunding platforms through which you can be able to get your business idea bankrolled.
+Most of these innovative funding platforms help project owners’ ideas become realities.

 Young entrepreneurs should always understand the fact that there are many other factors to consider when planning to start a business.

 It’s important that you know and understand your potential market and be realistic about the money you can make.
-Ask for a second opinion on your idea from someone you can trust and don’t risk everything unless you are sure it can work.
+Ask for a second opinion on your idea from someone you can trust.
+The fact is that you don’t need to risk everything unless you are sure it can work.

 If you are not yet ready to start up your dream business, you could consider the possibility of freelancing through a contractor payroll company.